 SCRIM® reaches gold standard

-A machine which revolutionized the way governments and highway authorities around the world monitor the safety of their roads is celebrating its 50th anniversary.
+A road surveying vehicle which revolutionized the way governments and highway authorities around the world monitor the safety of their roads is celebrating its 50th anniversary.

-The Sideway-force Coefficient Routine Investigation Machine, or SCRIM® as it’s more commonly known, is manufactured by Bristol-based W.D.M.
+The SCRIM® road survey vehicle is manufactured by Bristol-based W.D.M.
 Limited and is an example of British engineering at its very best.

-The first machine, which measures the wet-road skid resistance, was built for the then British Government-funded Transport and Road Research Laboratory in 1967.
-Since then WDM, who are the sole licensed manufacturers worldwide, have had machines operating in 18 countries.
+The first road surveying machine, which measures the wet-road skid resistance, was built for the then British Government-funded Transport and Road Research Laboratory in 1967.
+Since then WDM®, who are the sole licensed manufacturers worldwide, have had road surveying machines operating in 18 countries.

 The SCRIM machine is typically built on a commercial vehicle chassis and has test wheels mounted in the wheelpaths at an angle of 20 degrees to the direction of travel.
-The freely rotating smooth pneumatic tire is applied to the road surface under a known load and a controlled flow of water wets the surface immediately in front of it.
+The freely rotating smooth pneumatic tire is applied to the road surface under a known load and a controlled flow of water wets the surface immediately in front of it to monitor the skid resistance.

-When the vehicle moves forward the test wheel slides across the surface and the force generated by this action is related to the wet skidding resistance.
-An index determines how slippery the road surface is and helps engineers responsible for maintaining the road to assess current and future surface conditions.
+When the road surveying vehicle moves forward the test wheel slides across the surface and the force generated by this action is related to the wet skidding resistance.
+An index determines how slippery the road surface is and helps engineers responsible for road risk assessment and maintaining the road to assess current and future surface conditions.

-The first SCRIM was built by WDM founder Leslie Gardiner MBE and today the Company is still owned by the same family, with headquarters in the Staple Hill area of Bristol, UK.
-The Company dates back to 1945, but became involved in the road survey sector in the mid-60s when they were approached by the Ministry of Transport to modify a truck for road testing.
+WDM®’s first SCRIM road surveying vehicle was built by its founder Leslie Gardiner MBE and today the Company is still owned by the same family, with headquarters in the Staple Hill area of Bristol, UK.
+The Company dates back to 1945, but became involved in the road surveying sector in the mid-60s when they were approached by the Ministry of Transport to modify a truck for road testing.

-The SCRIM was adopted by the Ministry and WDM not only sold the machine but began carrying out survey work themselves.
+The SCRIM was adopted by the Ministry and WDM® not only sold the machine but began carrying out road surveying work themselves.
 The machine’s development was a watershed in the Company’s history.

 The Company chairman, John Gardiner, son of the founder, says several attempts have been made to copy SCRIM, but there’s only one original.